EssayGrader Help

 • Step 9 - Import essays from your LMS

-Review the graded essay list Once the system is finished grading your essays you will be taken back to the Essay Dashboard where the list of graded essays will now be populated.
-Follow the steps below to learn more about this central grading screen.
-The Essay Dashboard Summary of the grading settings In addition to the list you now have additional information about the assignmentFew readers
+Review the graded essay list (EssayDashboard) Once the system is finished grading your essays you will be taken back to the Essay Dashboard where the list of graded essays will now be populated.
+You may watch a 2 minute demo video in our Video Tutorials help section for a visual overview of the Essay Dashboard and some discussion of the feedback report itself.
+And you may follow the steps bSome readers

 • Step 11 - Review the feedback report